Kindergarten Fees | C&K - childcare and kindergarten

 Kindergarten Fees

-At C&K, we are proudly supported by the Queensland Government's kindergarten funding program to deliver our quality kindergarten program.
+At C&K, we are proudly supported by the Queensland Government's kindergarten funding program to deliver our government-approved kindergarten program.

 What are my kindergarten fees?